 A Guide to Healthy EatingOn December 26, 2018 by Elyse

-According to some newspaper clippings, many of the foods we think of as unhealthy today were at one time considered nutritious. . . at least according to the companies advertising them.
-So, whether you’re on a treadmill or curled up on your couch, snacking on celery or popping open a bag of chips, have a helping of early 1900s wisdom.
+According to some newspaper clippings, many of the foods we think of as unhealthy today were at one time considered nutritious. . . at least, according to the companies advertising them.
+So, whether you’re on a treadmill or curled up on your couch with a bag of chips, have a helping of early 1900s wisdom.
 After all, aren’t we supposed to learn from the past?

-I have some good news for the U.S. Supreme Court’s newest member and others who enjoy a cold beer on a hot (or chilly) day: Your favorite drink is, in fact, a “health-giving food” that provides “nourishment in an agreeable form.”
+I have good news for the U.S. Supreme Court’s newest member and anyone who enjoys a cold beer on a hot (or chilly) day: Your favorite drink is, in fact, a “health-giving food” that provides “nourishment in an agreeable form.”
 In addition to giving lightweights like me a pleasant buzz, the “liquid bread” produced by the Jacob Ruppert Brewery was purported to “aid in the digestion of starchy food” and was “often prescribed by physicians with good results.”

 Likewise, Becker’s Beer called itself “a true health food” and was said to be a “body, nerve and brain builder.”
 Cheers to that.

 If it’s your family’s tradition to fry a turkey or anything else during the holidays, there’s no need to worry about raising your cholesterol or clogging your arteries—just make sure you use Crisco.